Does a Gas Fireplace Need a Chimney? Requirements Explained

 A gas fireplace is a modern heating solution that offers an authentic fireplace experience without the need for routine maintenance, wood fire, or a traditional masonry fireplace.

-Unlike a wood burning fireplace like a majestic biltmore fireplace or stove that requires a flue or chimney to expel smoke, a gas fireplace operates using natural gas or propane as fuel.
+Unlike a wood burning fireplace such as majestic biltmore fireplace or stove that requires a flue or chimney to expel smoke, a gas fireplace operates using natural gas or propane as fuel.

 The ignition system generates radiant heat and flames, eliminating the mess of ashes associated with a wood fire.